Hritikrai55/IndustryGPT-Specialized-LLM-Bot-Using-Pre-Trained-Models/README.md

 A comprehensive implementation for fine-tuning Meta's Llama 3 8B model using LoRA (Low Rank Adaptation) technique on PDF documents, complete with a Gradio web interface for interactive chat.

-Note : If you unable to open `Llama-model-finetune-new.ipynb` then click on this link:👇 https://colab.research.google.com/drive/1zB5b-3BCpA0gBfGpxJt5lmSI3g9bB9LZ?usp=sharing
 ## 📋 Features

 - **PDF Processing**: Extract and chunk text from PDF documents